 Friends and family and the social connections that we make with them are essential for our health.
-I think most of us have been impacted, especially last year when we were in lockdown and couldn’t visit our friends and family in person.
+I think most of us have been impacted during our lives, especially during the pandemic lockdowns when we couldn’t visit our friends and family in person.

 So why are they important?